sbancuz/ToxicOracles/README.md

 ## LLM Server

 > [!NOTE]
-> All commands and scripts mentioned in this section are expected to be run from the project directory
+> All commands and scripts mentioned in this section are expected to be run from the root project directory

 LLMs are served via a [Llama CPP Python](https://github.com/ggerganov/llama.cpp) API running in a [Docker](https://www.docker.com) container.